PetraOleum/2016-Notes/Statistics 2b.markdown

 ##  $ Strength: num  0.46 0.67 0.69 0.73 0.77 0.78 0.79 0.8 0.85 0.89 ...
 ```

+This is a two-factor ANOVA, so to get the interactions included we use `Strength~Lot*Cut`, and remove the interactions with `Strength~Lot+Cut`.
+The command to do the model is:

 ```r
 fit1 = lmp(Strength ~ as.factor(Lot)*Cut, data=ins, perm="Exact")
 ## [1] "Settings:  unique SS "
 ```

+`Exact` does all possibilities, while `Prob` does only a sample. `Prob` continues until the standard error of the observed p-value is smaller than some constant C&times; the observed p-value.
+In `R`, C = 0.1; C is constrained as being between 0 and 1 not inclusive.

+If N > 10, `Exact` will be silently changed to `Prob`.

+The line "Settings: unique SS" given by `lmp` means that (by default) the sums of squares are calculated uniquely rather than sequentially; this is equivalent to type III SS in SAS.

 ```r
 summary(fit1)